Programme

 This is an exciting opportunity to undertake a 4 year funded integrated PhD and MSc in Fluid Dynamics.

-A key feature of this Centre for Doctoral Training (CDT) is that your supervisory team come from a range of disciplines from across the University.
+A key feature of this EPSRC Centre for Doctoral Training (CDT) is that your supervisory team come from a range of disciplines from across the University.
 You will therefore be expected to have broad interests and be willing to learn beyond your core expertise.
 There will also be the expectation that you will spend an extended period working with either an industrial, environmental or external academic partner as part of your project.

 You will be part of a cohort of research students with different academic backgrounds, all focusing on different aspects of fluid dynamics.
 During the selection process we will be looking for students who will be enthusiastic about learning with and from their peers, as well as the ability to undertake their own in-depth research.